 The Texas v Johnson case is a landmark decision by the US Supreme Court that established that flag burning is a protected form of symbolic speech under the First Amendment.
 The decision emphasized the importance of protecting unpopular speech and the right to express political ideas, even if they are offensive or disagreeable.
 The decision has had a significant impact on the interpretation and application of the First Amendment’s protection of free speech, and has influenced the ongoing debate surrounding the balance between free speech and public order.
 The Texas v Johnson decision remains an important part of American legal history and continues to shape the interpretation and application of the First Amendment’s protection of free speech.

 Texas v.
 Johnson: The Background

-When he started burning the flag, he was immediately taken into custody and arrested by the Dallas Police Department on the grounds that he had violated a state law which said it was illegal to destroy items or objects that are considered to be respected.
-For burning the American flag, Gregory Lee Johnson was a fined a total of $2,000.
+When he started burning the flag, he was immediately taken into custody and arrested by the Dallas Police Department on the grounds that he had violated a state law that said it was illegal to destroy items or objects that are considered to be respected.
+For burning the American flag, Gregory Lee Johnson was fined a total of $2,000.

 In response to the fine, Gregory Lee Johnson appealed the decision and took his case to the United States Supreme Court.

 Texas v.
 Johnson: The Case Profile